T1anhu4/FastGPT-vLLM-Qwen-TEI/README_EN.md

 ## 3. Start local model service
 ### 3.1 Start vLLM (Qwen2.5)
 - Note: In order to ensure that a single card with 24GB of VRAM can run the Embedding model simultaneously, I have strictly limited the VRAM utilization rate of vLLM to 80%.
-In practice, this ratio can be adjusted according to the VRAM of your own graphics card
+In practice, this ratio can be adjusted according to the VRAM of your own graphics card.
-- `-- served model name Qwen2.5`: Key parameter, enforces the specification of model name to prevent FastGPT from reporting error 404
+- `--served-model-name Qwen2.5`: Key parameter, enforces the specification of model name to prevent FastGPT from reporting error 404.
-- GPU memory tilization 0.8: Reserve approximately 20% of video memory for use by TEI models
+- `--gpu-memory-utilization 0.8`: Reserve approximately 20% of video memory for use by TEI models.
 ```bash
 # Replace/yours/path/Qwen2.5 with the model path that was just downloaded
 python -m vllm.entrypoints.openai.api_server \